 How much of this must a new entrant have, and what does he or she learn on the job?

-The willingness to work in a team must be pronounced, but especially in the first three years coaches and project managers are very important in consulting.
-After that, a lot of it is reflecting on your work.
+There must be a strong willingness to work in a team, but in the first three years especially coaches and project managers are very important in consulting.
+After that, a lot of it’s about reflecting on your work.
 The task of coaches and project managers is to show new employees what’s important in project work.
-For example most juniors make mistakes during their first number and factor analyses because they work too quickly.
+For example, most juniors make mistakes during their first number and factor analyses because they work too quickly.
 That’s completely normal.
-What is important however is what they learn from it.
-And this is where the experienced consultants come in; they need to show them where the pitfalls are and help them out.
-I myself have had very good coaches and project managers during my career, and I am happy to pass on this experience as a manager myself today.
+What’s important is what they learn from it.
+And this is where the experienced consultants come in.
+They need to show them where the pitfalls are and help them out.
+I myself have had very good coaches and project managers during my career, and I’m happy to pass on this experience as a manager myself today.

 Are there personality traits that are particularly important for women so they can hold their own in consulting?

-The differences between male and female consultants are less based on women/men clichés, but more on individual character traits.
-One thing I have noticed though is that women in consulting tend to be more self-reflective than men.
+The differences between male and female consultants are less based on women versus men clichés, but more on individual character traits.
+One thing I’ve noticed though is that women in consulting tend to be more self-reflective than men.
 While men tend to be more boisterous, women tend to question themselves more.

 Yes, in a way.
 Mixed teams are more relaxed.
-For example, I have often observed that men find it easier to show their “female” side in mixed teams and vice versa.
-Mixed teams have also proven to be more successful in various studies.
+For example, I’ve often observed that men find it easier to show their “female” side in mixed teams and vice versa.
+A number of studies have also shown that mixed teams prove to be more successful.
 It therefore makes sense both from a social and business point of view to bank on mixed teams and to use their individual differences.
-One also must not forget that there are more women than men living in industrialized states.
-It would not make sense to leave more than half of the potential unused in consulting (laughs).
+You mustn’t forget that there are more women than men living in industrialized states.
+It wouldn’t make sense to leave more than half of the potential unused in consulting (laughs).

 Women are a minority in consulting today.
 What needs to be done to increase their numbers?